AnysSido/WhatBug/README.md

 For a list of application features please view the project page on my [portfolio](https://anys.dev/projects/whatbug).

+# Live Demo

+Live demo available [here](https://whatbug.anys.dev).
+The demo contains the real tickets used for the creation of WhatBug (yes it was used to build itself).

 # Architecture

 WhatBug was designed using a combination of both the **Clean** and **Vertical Slice** architectures along with the **CQRS** pattern.